Electroactive polymer: Tactile displays

 In recent years, "electro active polymers for refreshable Braille displays" has emerged to aid the visually impaired in fast reading and computer assisted communication.
 This concept is based on using an EAP actuator configured in an array form.
 Rows of electrodes on one side of an EAP film and columns on the other activate individual elements in the array.
 Each element is mounted with a Braille dot and is lowered by applying a voltage across the thickness of the selected element, causing local thickness reduction.
 Under computer control, dots would be activated to create tactile patterns of highs and lows representing the information to be read.

-Visual and tactile impressions of a virtual surface are displayed by a high resolution tactile display, a so-called "artificial skin" (Fig. 6).
+Visual and tactile impressions of a virtual surface are displayed by a high resolution tactile display, a so-called "artificial skin".
 These monolithic devices consist of an array of thousands of multimodal modulators (actuator pixels) based on stimuli-responsive hydrogels.
 Each modulator is able to change individually their transmission, height and softness.
 Besides their possible use as graphic displays for visually impaired such displays are interesting as free programmable keys of touchpads and consoles.